stackpress/lib/docs/Queues.md

 | `queue` | `Item<TaskAction<A>>[]` | The internal queue array (inherited) |
 | `size` | `number` | The number of tasks in the queue (inherited) |

-### Methods

-The following methods are available when instantiating a TaskQueue.

-#### Running Tasks
+### 2.2.
+Running Tasks

-The following example shows how to execute all tasks in the queue sequentially.
+The following example shows how to execute all tasks in the queue sequentially with proper error handling.

 ```typescript
 const queue = new TaskQueue<[number]>();